SSH1: Local Area Energy Planning: Supporting clean growth and low carbon transition

 Local Area Energy Planning is a means of exploring a range of different future local energy scenarios to achieve deep decarbonisation at least cost while promoting clean growth.
 Prior to the publication of this report, there had been little planning for decarbonisation of local energy infrastructure, yet a major overhaul that extends into people’s homes will be necessary to meet climate change targets.

 This process enables stakeholders, led by local government, to interrogate different energy futures for an area and to develop the most promising, cost-effective options for decarbonisation.
 For network operators, it provides a foundation for justifying and planning network upgrades.
 Local Area Energy Planning develops a shared vision as a basis for targeting investment, encouraging innovation, securing value for money and gaining public understanding and support.

-Two publications have been produced to summarise the conclusions and insights of the work:
+Three publications have been produced to summarise the conclusions, provide guidance and case study insights of the work:

 We are now working with the three areas to develop Smart Energy Plans.
 These will enable local stakeholders to test the options outlined in the Local Area Energy Strategies to work out how they could be implemented through modelling and demonstrator projects.